Nuffle-Labs/data-availability/README.md

 Configure `./op-stack/optimism/ops-bedrock/.env.example`.
 This just needs copying the without `.example` suffix, adding the keys, contract address and signer from your NEAR wallet, and should work out of the box for you.

+#### If deploying optimism on arm64

+To standardize the builds for da-rpc-sys and genesis, you can use a docker image.

+`da-rpc-sys-unix`
+This will copy the contents of `da-rpc-sys-docker` generated libraries to the `gopkg/da-rpc` folder.

+`op-devnet-genesis-docker`
+This will create a docker image to generate the genesis files

+`op-devnet-genesis`

+This will generate the genesis files in a docker container and push the files in `.devnet` folder.

 `make op-devnet-up`
 This should build the docker images and deploy a local devnet for you